Professional Indemnity Insurance NZ

 Claims are resolved through one of several pathways:

-- • Early settlement: Negotiated resolution without formal proceedings (60% of claims)
+- • Early settlement: Negotiated resolution without formal proceedings — the most common outcome.

-- • Mediation: Facilitated discussion to reach a mutually acceptable outcome (25% of claims)
+- • Mediation: Facilitated discussion to reach a mutually acceptable outcome.

-- • Court proceedings: Formal litigation if settlement cannot be reached (15% of claims)
+- • Court proceedings: Formal litigation if settlement cannot be reached — the least common outcome.

 Throughout the process, your insurer covers legal costs, expert witness fees, and any settlement or judgment amounts (minus your excess).